Anti cancer Therapy

 Behind the Science

-Theralase® possesses expert scientific, clinical and engineering in-house experience in the research, development and commercialization of light-activated Photo Dynamic Compounds (“PDCs”), the laser systems that activate them and the methodology used to destroy cancer, bacteria and viruses.
+Theralase® utilizes expert scientific, clinical and engineering experience in the research, development and commercialization of light-activated Photo Dynamic Compounds (“PDCs”), the laser systems that activate them and the methodology used to destroy cancer, bacteria and viruses.

-These core competencies allow Theralase® to develop targeted and personalized medical technology platforms, essentially providing a one-stop solution to meet patient needs.
+These core competencies allow Theralase® the ability to develop targeted and personalized medical technology platforms to meet patient and healthcare practitioner needs.

 Theralase®’s ACT platform originates from > 17 years of scientific, preclinical and clinical research.

-To protect and increase the value of the Company, Theralase® has heavily invested in a comprehensive Intellectual Property (“IP”) strategy to protect and safeguard the Company’s technology through issued international patents and patents pending.
+Theralase® invests in a comprehensive Intellectual Property (“IP”) strategy to protect and safeguard the Company’s technology through international patents and patents pending covering our ACT technology.

 IMPORTANT INFORMATION FOR PATIENTS